 - each Store can have a default currency and a list of other supported currencies - this will affect products shown in each Store (only Products with prices in those currencies)

-- each Store can have default locale (language) and a list of other supported locales
+- each Store can have a default locale (language) and a list of other supported locales

 - each Product can have different prices in each currency for different Variants

-- this is also supported by API v1 and v2 by passing simply
+- API v1 and v2 also support this by simply passing

 ?currency=EURin the URL

 - Locale and Currency settings will be also respected in all Spree extensions